You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 SHARE THIS POST

-In Bhutan, a holy spring water is called Drupchhu.
-Bhutan has 17 holy spring water (Drupchhu), 10 hot springs (Tshachu), and 17 medicinal water or mineral springs (Menchu).
+In Bhutan, a holy spring water is called Drubchhu.
+Bhutan has 17 holy spring water (Drubchhu), 10 hot springs (Tshachu), and 17 medicinal water or mineral springs (Menchu).
 These spring waters are widely recognized as the most popular and spiritually significant.

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites

-Bhutanese Beliefs on Holy Spring Water or Drupchhu
+Bhutanese Beliefs on Holy Spring Water or Drubchhu

 There are 17 holy water sources distributed all over Bhutan.
 Holy spring waters in Bhutan are associated with the spiritual power and blessings of Buddhist masters.
 These spring waters are believed to have been extracted by a spiritual person of high stature using his or her power to perform miracles.
 Many holy spring waters are believed to have been miraculously unearthed by enlightened beings or sages (Drupthobs).
 It is believed that holy water emerges from the ground due to the asceticism and blessings of Buddhas and Bodhisattvas.
 Thus, Bhutanese believe holy water is sacred and can cleanse one’s sins (dig-pa) and defilements (drib).